AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/page-variables.md

 ## timestamp {#concept_D997A2FF4D134C80A614C0BC7A4D7507}

-This variable lets you customize the timestamp of a hit similar to the AppMeasurement libraries for other platforms.
+This variable lets you customize the timestamp of a hit similar to the [!DNL AppMeasurement] libraries for other platforms.

 <!--